Puppo/recipe-radar-with-ai/README.md

 # Recipe Radar

 Recipe Radar is a simple recipe search application built with React, Vite, and Tailwind CSS.
 It allows users to search for recipes and view detailed information about them.

-## Features

-- Search for recipes by name, description, or tags
-- View recipe previews in a grid layout
-- View detailed recipe information including ingredients and instructions
-- Responsive design for mobile and desktop

-## Tech Stack

-- **React**: UI library
-- **Vite**: Build tool
-- **TypeScript**: Type safety
-- **React Router**: Navigation
-- **TanStack Query** (React Query): Data fetching and cache management
-- **Tailwind CSS**: Styling
-- **tailwind-variants**: Component styling utility
+The goal of the application is to show how AI in the browser works.

-### Installation
+## Installation

 1. Clone the repository: